SAP-samples/btp-s4hana-nocode-extension/create-application/develop/DetailsPage/README.md

 12. Select **current**.

-13. Scroll the list and select **BusinessPartner**.
+13. Scroll the list and select **BusinessPartner**, and then choose **SAVE**.

     <img src="./ba_pageVariable.png">

-14. Now select the other parameter **businessPartnerName** and repeat the similar steps 9-13 to the **businesspartnerName** parameter and select **Current.BusinessPartnerFullName**.
+14. Repeat the steps 9-13 for to the **businesspartnerName** parameter and select **current.BusinessPartnerFullName**.

     <img src="./openPage02.png">

 15. Choose **SAVE** to save the changes.

-16. With this step now, you can pass the selected business partner id and name fields from the list to the details page.
+With this step now, you can pass the selected business partner id and name fields from the list to the details page.

 ### Load Business Partner Address on the Details Page